-How to manually create folders and move files in iCloud Drive
+Here's how to work with files and folders in iCloud Drive and the Files app

 You can create folders inside of folders in iCloud Drive on Mac.
 Just double-click a folder and then follow steps 3 - 5 above.

-How to manually create a folder in iCloud Drive on iPhone and iPad

-You can also create new folders right on your iPhone or iPad without needing access to a PC or Mac.

-How to manually create a folder in iCloud Drive on iPhone and iPad on iOS 11
+How to manually create a folder in the Files app on iPhone and iPad

-Creating folders in iCloud Drive is a bit different in iOS 11 thanks to the Files app, which replaces the iCloud Drive app.
+Creating folders in iCloud Drive is a bit different thanks to the Files app, which replaces the iCloud Drive app.

 - Open the Files app.